At a glance: your San Marino questions answered

 This is San Marino’s version of the Capitol Building, where the government does its thing.
 Imagine an elegant stone facade, a big clock tower, and enough decorative arches to remind you that this microstate takes itself seriously (even if nobody else does).

 Inside, it’s part working government office, part tourist attraction, meaning you can walk through actual halls of power.
-Okay, so it’s not much power on a global scale, but it’s still pretty interesting.
-San Marino has been doing democracy for longer than your country’s existed!
+Okay, so it’s not much power on a global scale, but it’s still a pretty interesting thing to do in San Marino.
+They've been practicing democracy for longer than your country has existed!

 What did we see?
 Coats of arms, official chambers, lots of historic paintings, and the Guards of the Republic.
 They stand outside in uniforms that look straight out of a historical drama.
 Is it Versailles?
 No. But it is a fascinating glimpse into this—dare I say—special country, and it comes with solid photo ops.